brahmlower/helm-values/README.md

 ```
 </details><br>

-If the header comment is parsable as yaml a yaml object, it will be treated as the schema configuration.
+If the header comment is parsable as a yaml object, it will be treated as the schema configuration.

 ```yaml
 # type: string